poolpOrg/go-privsep/README.md

 # privsep

-WIP: This is work in progress, do not use for anything serious.
+WIP: This is work in progress

 The privsep package provides a simple API to setup OpenBSD-style daemons, relying on privileges separation and the fork+reexec pattern.